jolson88/trp/site/planning/tasks.md

 ## Alpha 0.7 - October 23rd, 2023

+- 📖 Users can see the the most recent blog posts in one landing page
 - 🖼 Website uses new avatar for favicons
 - 📃 I can create a blog post that is included on the site
 - 🎯 Website uses a custom site generator that gives me full control over site